A Story of Battle-Tested Leadership

-Originally set to take over command of the USS Olympia(SSN-717), David Marquet was thrilled to reach the pinnacle of his navy career.
+Originally set to take over command of the USS Olympia(SSN-717), Captain David Marquet was thrilled to reach the pinnacle of his navy career.
 Unfortunately for him, a last minute command switch had him assume command of the USS Santa Fe(SSN-763).

 As the new Commanding Officer, David was tasked with getting USS Santa Fe ready for a six month overseas deployment and had only 169 days to get the ship and crew ready!
 With constant pre-deployment inspections, training, and maintenance, this was an incredibly tall task.